Axway/amplify-central/content/en/docs/integrate_with_central/_index.md

 ---
-title: Integrate with Amplify Central
+title: Integrate with Amplify
-linkTitle: Integrate with Amplify Central
+linkTitle: Integrate with Amplify
 weight: 300
 ---
-Amplify Central is built using the API-first pattern, then CLI, and lastly UI.
-Because of this, you can use Amplify Central APIs to build your own integration patterns.
+Amplify is built using the API-first pattern, then CLI, and lastly UI.
+Because of this, you can use Amplify APIs to build your own integration patterns.

 ## Amplify Central APIs definition and usage

-Amplify Central APIs are described in the OAS 3.0 specification:
+Amplify APIs are described in the OAS 3.0 specification:

 * (US region) <https://apicentral.axway.com/apis/docs>
 * (EU region) <https://central.eu-fr.axway.com/apis/docs>